dimitriwauters/PANDI/README.md

 written.
 Then a second callback `@panda.cb_before_block_exec` will be responsible to detect when a previously written address (known by the first syscall) is currently executed.

+Some parameters can be tweaked to modify the behavior of this option.
+These parameters are:
+- `--max_memory_write_exe_list_length=1000` (or `panda_max_memory_write_exe_list_length=1000`) define the maximum length
+of the writen-then-executed list before cutting the analysis.
+This allows to reduce the execution time when there is enough data.
+The default value of this parameter is a length of 1000.

 ### Entropy Analysis
 >This option must be activated with the `--entropy` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_entropy=True` in the environment variables.